 As expected, Jane Fallon’s work has too much drama and deceit to be fluffy or girly.
 It’s chick lit written by an evil feline genius.

 The heroine, Paula, works in a bakery (hence that mouthwatering jacket cover) and her idea of getting back at her (apparently) cheating husband isn’t just to fling a cream pie in his lying face.

 (See?
 That would be the plot of my own romantic revenge novel.)

 Paula and her husband Robert met at drama school; his acting career took off, hers didn’t.
 Robert’s not exactly Benedict Cumberbatch famous, more like second-billed lead on a soap (or ‘long-running drama’) famous, and beloved by the nation’s grannies.
 The couple’s teenage daughter Georgia is the only celeb sprog on the planet to not be an aspiring actress/photographer/model, and has her heart set on medical school instead.

 Their life is shattered when Paula makes a discovery leading her to believe that Robert is having an affair with a gorgeous co-star named Saskia, who is married to a producer on their show Farmer Giles (!).
 Paula doesn’t confront her husband, deciding instead to execute a scheme for retribution that will make him fall back in love with her, while scuppering any chance he has of happiness with Saskia.

-The story is mean, addictive, and about as unlikely as a sugar-free, gluten-free, dairy-free, calorie-free pastry ever tasting good.
+It’s playful, addictive, and about as likely as a sugar-free, gluten-free, dairy-free, calorie-free pastry ever tasting good.
 Paula is a great main character – likeable and with enough gusto to keep the reader engaged.
 I honestly could not see the twists coming.
 The book has been an absolute joy and a great vacation read.

 Verdict: I haven’t enjoyed a story set in an bakery so much since Pushing Daisies.